MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

     ![Screenshot of View Authentication Method details.](media/howto-authentication-passwordless-deployment/security-key-view-details.png)

 > [!NOTE]
-> Users also need to remove the passkey in Authenticator on their device.
+> Unless the user initiated the passkey deletion themselves in Authenticator, they need to also remove the passkey in Authenticator on their device.

 ## Enforce sign-in with passkeys in Authenticator